josdem/hugo/content/techtalk/spring/spring_webflux_web_testing.md

 categories = ["techtalk", "code"]
 +++

-In this tutorial we will go through the process of testing reactive web layer using [WebTestClient](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/test/web/reactive/server/WebTestClient.html). `@WebFluxTest` helps to test Spring [WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) controllers with auto configuration, if you want to know more about how to create Spring Webflux please go to my previous post getting started with Spring Webflux [here](/techtalk/spring/spring_webflux_basics).

-As example project to test we are going to use this one [Jugoterapia WebFlux](https://github.com/josdem/jugoterapia-webflux) which provides healthy juice and smoothie recipes and in this technical post we will review how to test controllers.
+In this technical post we will go through the process of testing a reactive web layer using [WebTestClient](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/test/web/reactive/server/WebTestClient.html).
+WebTestClient helps to test Spring [WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) controllers with auto configuration, if you want to know more about how to create Spring Webflux please go to my previous post getting started with Spring Webflux [here](/techtalk/spring/spring_webflux_basics).
+As an example target project to test let's use this one [Jugoterapia WebFlux](https://github.com/josdem/jugoterapia-webflux) which provides healthy juice and smoothie recipes.
+In this technical post we will review how to test the controllers in this project.
 Please consider this first controller.

 ```java
 package com.jos.dem.jugoterapia.webflux.controller;